chrisjordanme/generator-noogie/README.md

 ## Coming Soon...
 - Angular 2.0 inclusion
+- An option to specify root or nested components
 - Dynamic module loading (currently, all JS is included in the app)
 - ES2015 style components & modules
 - A prettier start screen following initial generator usage